p/seriamp/docs/implementation-notes/yamaha.md

 Some fields have a value of "---" returned by the receiver, presumably to indicate a lack of value in that position (for example, bit rate for analog input).
 Seriamp returns such values as `nil`.

+## Input Rename

+Seriamp uses the term "label" to refer to user-provided input name, because the receiver continues to refer to its inputs by their canonical names throughout the API responses and the only place where the user-supplied label even shows up is just in the operation to retrieve this label.